Pos Indonesia

-Pos Indonesia is the state-owned company responsible for providing postal service in Indonesia.
+PT Pos Indonesia (Persero) (trading as POS IND Logistik Indonesia or POS IND since 2023) is the state-owned company responsible for providing postal service in Indonesia.
 It was established with the current structure in 1995 and now operates 11 regional divisions.

 History

 Postal service in colonial Dutch East Indies was provided by the Post, Telegraph, and Telephone Service (Post-, Telegraaf-, en Telefoondienst, PTT), established in 1906.
 On 27 September 1945, following the proclamation of Indonesia's independence, the central PTT office in Bandung was seized from occupying Japanese forces.
-It became a state-owned company in 1961 and then split in 1965 to form two separate companies, one providing telecommunication services and the other mail and giro.
+It became a state-owned company in 1961 and then split in 1965 to form two separate companies, one providing telecommunication services (eventually becoming Telkom Indonesia) and the other mail and currents or giro.
 The new mail services company was reorganized in 1978.
 A government decree came into effect on 6 June 1995 to create the current Pos Indonesia.

 Organization

 Pos Indonesia operates in 11 regional divisions across the country, each covering multiple provinces.
 Each region operates several hundred inner city, outer city, and remote locations.
 There are 3,700 post offices nationwide with 3,190 post offices providing money transfer services in co-operation with Western Union.